OpenNews/srccon/transcripts/SRCCON2017-protect-user-privacy.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-How do we protect our users’ privacy?
+# How do we protect our users’ privacy?

-Session facilitator(s): Ian Carrico, Lo Bénichou
+### Session facilitator(s): Ian Carrico, Lo Bénichou

-Day & Time: Thursday, 4:45-6pm
+### Day & Time: Thursday, 4:45-6pm

-Room: Thomas Swain
+### Room: Thomas Swain

 IAN: What time is this session supposed to start?